Legacy SSL profile

 - To unset an existing profile from an entity, type:

 unset ssl vserver <vServerName> –sslProfile

 rm ssl profile <name>

 sh ssl profile <name>

 Create an SSL profile by using the GUI

 Navigate to System > Profiles, select the SSL Profiles tab, and create an SSL profile.

 Enable stricter control on client certificate validation

 For example, say two client certificates, clientcert1 and clientcert2, are signed by the intermediate certificates Int-CA-A and Int-CA-B, respectively.
 The intermediate certificates are signed by the root certificate Root-CA. Int-CA-A and Root-CA are bound to the SSL virtual server.
 In the default case (ClientAuthUseBoundCAChain disabled), both clientcert1 and clientcert2 are accepted.
-However, if ClientAuthUseBoundCAChain is enabled, only clientcert1 is accepted by the Citrix ADC appliance
+However, if ClientAuthUseBoundCAChain is enabled, the Citrix ADC appliance only accepts clientcert1.

 Enable stricter control on client certificate validation by using the CLI